Slow-roll approximation in quantum cosmology: No-boundary instantons

 where $\mathcal{O}(1),\mathcal{O}'(1)$ are two positive order one numbers that depend on the details of the transitional regime $\HoRe t = \mathcal{O}(1)$.
 It follows that $\phi_0^\Im = \mathcal{O}(\sqrt{\epsoRe})$ for this kind of solution.
 We could estimate the values of the order one numbers more precisely by matching \eqref{largetsolphi} to \eqref{phiexpansionapprox} at $t = 0$ (which is invalid strictly speaking\footnote{We could also have matched at $\HoRe t = \mathcal{O}(1)$, which would appear more consistent, but this gives a very similar result to \eqref{phi0Imapprox}.}), i.e. at the turning point, to obtain

 so that $c_2 \approx -2.82 \, \sqrt{\epsoRe}/(\HoRe)^2$.
-For $c_1$ we use only the zeroth order term in the slow roll parameters in Eq. \eqref{aexpansionapprox} (this is OK because the dominant contribution to the integral in Eq. \eqref{largetsolphi} comes from early times), and equate
+For $c_1$ we use only the zeroth order term in the slow-roll parameters in Eq. \eqref{aexpansionapprox} (this is OK because the dominant contribution to the integral in Eq. \eqref{largetsolphi} comes from early times), and equate

 so that $c_1 \approx 2.21 \sqrt{\epsoRe} \approx \phi^\Im(\zturn)$.
 From \eqref{phiexpansionapprox}, it follows that